 The application of the kit is very easy and if you would like more information on fitting you can view the Roof in a Box Fitting Instructions here.
 If you would like more information on this product click through to the Permaroof website

-Most shed windows nowadays are Perspex or acrylic, which are very easy to install.
+Most shed windows nowadays are Perspex or acrylic, which are very easy to install and obviously cheaper and safer than glass.
 They slide easily into their housing in the window frame.

-1. You need to be outside to begin installing the windows, slide the metal window sill into the grooves provided at the bottom of the window frame.
+- You need to be outside to begin installing the windows.
+Firstly slide the metal window sill (should be provided with your shed kit) into the grooves provided at the bottom of the window frame.

-3. Now from inside you will be able to slide the Perspex into the frame so that it is resting on the sill.
+- Now from inside you will be able to slide the Perspex into the frame so that it is resting on the sill.
 Secure the beading with 25 mm nails.
 Position the beading over the perspex sheet at the top and sides of the frame and hammer them fully home.
+Again like the felt, once in position it may be worth going back over and adding additional nails for further security to prevent high winds blowing them out.